Abigail Fillmore: Marriage and family

-Washington, D.C. and Albany, New York
+Washington, D.C., and Albany, New York

 Millard was elected as a member of the United States House of Representatives in 1832, and Abigail stayed in Buffalo while he was in Washington, D.C.
 He stepped down in 1834, but he was elected again in 1836, and this time Abigail accompanied him to Washington, leaving the children with relatives in New York.
 Here she would fulfill the social obligations of a politician's wife, and she also sought out cultural and academic institutions in the city.
 They would continue with this routine each time Congress was in session for the following years.
 She would write to her children regularly while away, often encouraging self-improvement and scolding them for spelling errors in their replies.

 Abigail was well regarded in Washington social life.
 In 1840 she was asked to dedicate a building; it was a rare honor for a woman at the time, though she declined.
 While in Washington, she sat in on a Senate debate by Henry Clay in 1837 and met Charles Dickens in 1842.
 They returned to Buffalo after Millard left Congress in 1842, and Abigail became a popular hostess in the city.
 When Millard was elected New York State Comptroller, the family moved to Albany, New York, and she became involved with the social life there.
-While she held fashionable society in contempt, she enjoyed observing their behavior and participating in social parties.
+While she held fashionable society in contempt, she enjoyed observing people's behavior and attending parties.
 The Fillmores separated from their children again while in Albany, this time sending them away to Massachusetts.

 On Independence Day of 1842, she sustained an injury in her ankle.
 While walking on an uneven sidewalk, she slipped and twisted her ankle severely enough that she was unable to walk for two weeks.
 When she began walking, it further inflamed her foot.
 She was bedridden until winter and confined to her room for several months thereafter.
 For the following two years, she would be forced to walk using crutches.
 The injury never fully healed, and she suffered from chronic pain for the rest of her life.

-Fillmore became a prominent figure when her husband was nominated as the Whig candidate for Vice President in the 1848 presidential election, and she became known to the public through a flattering description in The American Review.
-The Whig ticket was elected, and Abigail became the Second Lady of the United States in March 1849.
+Fillmore became a prominent figure when her husband was nominated as the Whig candidate for vice president in the 1848 presidential election, and she became known to the public through a flattering description in The American Review.
+The Whig ticket was elected, and Abigail became the second lady of the United States on March 4, 1849.
 Her health made a return to Washington undesirable, and she remained in Buffalo.
-Abigail found social life in Washington uninteresting, and she spent much of her time as second lady tending to her sister, who had suffered from a stroke.
+Abigail found social life in Washington uninteresting, and spent much of her time as second lady tending to her sister, who had had a stroke.
 She briefly visited Washington to see her husband in 1850.
 Being the second lady meant being involved with high-profile social circles, and she expressed joy at interacting with prominent authors of the day, such as Ann S. Stephens, Lydia Sigourney, and Emma Willard.